haicanberra/Neural-Network-From-Scratch/README.md

 # NumPy Neural Network
 ## About
-A neural network written in Python from scratch using NumPy module only, able to save and load weights.
+A neural network written in Python from scratch, capable of saving and loading weights.

 ## Packages
 NumPy, Pandas, Scikit-learn